f0t1h/shrn/README.md

 ```

 Installed package: `find_package(shrn CONFIG REQUIRED)` then link `shrn::shrn`.
-Or copy `include/shrn.hpp`, enable thread support (`-pthread` with GCC/Clang on
+Or copy `include/shrn.hpp` and enable thread support (`-pthread` with
-Linux).
-The CMake target carries the Threads dependency.
+GCC/Clang on Linux).
+The CMake target carries the Threads dependency; shrn
+needs nothing else — no Boost, no zlib.

 ## Tests